 The OSF-SA is committed to promoting the values, institutions and practices of an open, non-racial and non-sexist, democratic, civil society.
 It works for a vigorous and autonomous civil society in which the rule of law and divergent opinions are respected.
 The Open Society in South Africa is a grant-making organisation, and is a member of the International Soros Foundations Network.

-Jonathan Berger – Pupil Member at the Johannesburg Bar & Honorary Research Fellow, School of Law, WITS
+Jonathan Berger – Advocate at the Johannesburg Bar & Honorary Research Fellow, School of Law, Wits

-Dr Melanie Chait – CEO, Big Fish School of Digital Filmaking
+Dr Melanie Chait – CEO, Big Fish School of Digital Film-making

 The Health-e News team consists of expert health journalists based in Cape Town and Johannesburg as well as a national network of about 20 citizen journalists.
 Meet our team.

 Kerry Cullinan is an award-winning journalist, who has been Managing Editor of Health-e since 2005.
-She has worked on a number of high-profile health stories, including being the first journalist in South Africa to report on the existence of extensively drug resistant (XDR) tuberculosis.
+She has worked on a number of high-profile health stories, and was the first journalist in South Africa to report on the existence of extensively drug resistant (XDR) tuberculosis.

-Kerry has also written three books, including “XXX”, for UNAIDS, about South Africa’s successful campaign against HIV, post-denialism.
+Kerry has also written three books, including a book for UNAIDS, about South Africa’s successful campaign against HIV, post-denialism.
 She co-edited “The Virus, Vitamins and Vegetables: the South African HIV/ AIDS mystery”, about the AIDS denial period.